American Sign Language: "anxious" "restless" "squirm sitting"

 The sign "SIT" can be modified to show someone squirming in their chair.
 This can be used to mean "anxiety" and similar concepts.
 This sign doesn't exactly mean nervous, it means "restless" or perhaps "ants in the pants."

-Think of the right hand as representing the legs of a person.
+Think of the dominant hand as representing the legs of a person.
 If you were to show that person shifting uneasily from side to side in a "chair" it would mean "anxious."
 Do this sign by holding your hands like you do for the sign "SIT," then twist your dominant hand to the right and then to the left so that your index and middle finger alternate being lifted off of the left "H" (palm down) hand a couple of times.

 Example sentence: